awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/modules/pipeline/README.md

-# The `pipeline` Module
+# Pipline Module

-The `pipeline` reusable module is used deploy the pipeline AWS resources for this solution.
+The Pipeline reusable module is used deploy the pipeline AWS resources for this solution.

-## Define Provider for the `pipeline` Module
+## Define Provider

 In the [`providers.tf`](../../providers.tf) file in the root directory, you'll find a pre-created `aws` provider for the `pipeline` module: